Sampling Distribution: Difference Between Means

 Statistics problems often involve comparisons between sample means from two independent populations.
 This lesson describes the sampling distribution for the difference between sample means.

-In this lesson, you'll learn how to find the mean of the sampling distribution, how to compute the standard deviation of the sampling distribution, how to compute the standard error of the sampling distribution, and how to find the cumulative probability that the difference between sample means will be less than or equal to some critical value, which we call d.
+In this lesson, you'll learn how to find the mean of the sampling distribution, how to compute the standard deviation of the sampling distribution, how to compute the standard error of the sampling distribution, and how to find the cumulative probability that the difference between sample means will be less than or equal to any value of interest.

 Consider the following scenario.
 We have two populations with population means equal to μ1 and μ2.
 We take all possible simple random samples of size n1 from population 1, and all possible simple random samples of size n2 from population 1.
 For each sample from population 1, we compute the sample mean x1; and for each sample from population 2, we compute the sample mean x2.
 And finally, for every possible pairing of sample 1 with sample 2, we compute the difference between sample means; that is, we compute x1 - x2.

-• If both sample sizes are sufficiently large, the sampling distribution for the difference between independent sample means will be approximately normally distributed.
+- If both sample sizes are sufficiently large (n ≥ 30), the sampling distribution for the difference between independent sample means will be approximately normally distributed.
 We know this from the central limit theorem.

 μd = E(x1 - x2) = μ1 - μ2